From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Brownian Boost: setup and signposts

-We begin by introducing the stochastic differential game at the heart of this study, signposting some of the principal inferences we will reach, and stating the analytic framework---an ODE pair with explicit solutions---by which Nash equilibria in Brownian Boost will be classified.
+We develop our presentation of the stochastic differential game at the heart of this study, and signpost one of the principal inferences we will reach, concerning gameplay under the Brownian Boost equilibria classified in the article.

-\subsubsection{Game setup}
+\subsection{Game setup}